 Interest expense for the three months ended September 30, 2023 and 2022 was \$10.3 million and \$7.2 million, respectively, an increase of \$3.1 million.
 Interest expense for the nine months ended September 30, 2023 and 2022 was \$25.5 million and \$16.7 million, respectively, an increase of \$8.8 million.
 Interest expense relates primarily to the Company's term loan financing in the principal amount of \$146.0 million as of September 30, 2023 as compared to \$138.5 million as of September 30, 2022.
-The increase in interest expense for the three months ended September 30, 2023 as compared to the same period in the prior year is primarily due to an increase of approximately \$3.8 million of amortization of debt issuance costs and debt discount related to the term loan financing partially offset by a decrease of \$0.8 million in interest expense related to the stated interest rate, which remained unchanged, on the term loan financing amount outstanding which resulted in approximately \$1.5 million of increase in interest expense related to the stated interest rate, which remained unchanged, on the term loan financing and to an increase of approximately \$8.8 million of amortization of debt issuance costs and debt discount related to the term loan financing has a maturity date of December 1, 2024.
+The increase in interest expense for the three months ended September 30, 2023 as compared to the same period in the prior year is primarily due to an increase of approximately \$3.8 million of amortization of debt issuance costs and debt discount related to the term loan financing partially offset by a decrease of \$0.8 million in interest expense related to the stated interest rate, which remained unchanged, on the term loan financing.
+The increase in interest expense for the nine months ended September 30, 2023 as compared to the same period in the prior year is primarily due to an increase in the average principal amount outstanding which resulted in approximately \$1.5 million of increase in interest expense related to the stated interest rate, which remained unchanged, on the term loan financing and to an increase of approximately \$8.8 million of amortization of debt issuance costs and debt discount related to the term loan financing.
+The Company's term loan financing has a maturity date of December 1, 2024.